Alton Brown’s blue cheese dressing is a flavor-packed addition that will make your salads irresistible.

 With its creamy texture and bold taste, this dressing pairs perfectly with crisp iceberg lettuce or drizzled over grilled steak.

-Don’t skimp on the quality of your blue cheese—select a robust Gorgonzola or Roquefort for the best results.
+Don’t skimp on the quality of your blue cheese!
+Select a robust Gorgonzola or Roquefort for the best results (just trust me, guys).

 How to Make Alton Brown Blue Cheese Dressing